CHAPTER B:

 Funding instruments:

-Resource mobilization strategies should be adapted for the different types of donors.
+HRP and CBPF resource mobilization strategies should be adapted for the different types of donors.
 Major donors are often keen on ‘burden sharing’ and broadening the donor base.
 Engaging with emerging donors and/or non-traditional donors requires a careful and sequenced approach – gaining their confidence and persuading them of the mutual benefits of contributing to humanitarian funding.
-RCs should be flexible and consider the different options, including non-financial partnerships or donor visibility opportunities.
-Where possible, the RC should aim for targeted and tailored resource mobilization, with a preference for unearmarked or softly earmarked funding.
-The RC should also carefully consider how to balance the financing requirements of the humanitarian response with funding that will continue to be required for longer-term development and peace interventions, which will ultimately facilitate the transition out of crises.
+HCs should be flexible and consider the different options, including non-financial partnerships or donor visibility opportunities.
+Where possible, the HC should aim for targeted and tailored resource mobilization, with a preference for unearmarked or softly earmarked funding.
+The HC should also carefully consider how to balance the financing requirements of the humanitarian response with funding that will continue to be required for longer-term development and peace interventions, which will ultimately facilitate the transition out of crises.

-Key fundraising activities include visits to donor capitals, pledging conferences organized by OCHA headquarters (with carefully selected co-hosts), and briefings to donor groups in country.
+Key fundraising activities include regular meetings with diplomatic missions and donors, updates demonstrating the impact of funding and/or underfunding, visits to donor capitals, and pledging conferences organized by OCHA headquarters (with carefully selected co-hosts).
 A number of pledging conferences are organized annually for specific crises or particular thematic areas.

 Najat Rochdi – Resource Mobilization

-In some countries, donors may ask to join HCT meetings; in other cases, the RC may decide to set up a separate HCT forum to facilitate information sharing with donors.
-The RC office should maintain communication channels with the local embassies of donor countries as well as with OCHA headquarters, which supports system-wide resource mobilization, particularly through its Partnerships and Resource Mobilization Branch.
+In some countries, donors may ask to join HCT meetings; in other cases, the HC may decide to set up a separate HCT forum to facilitate information-sharing with donors.
+The HC office should maintain communication channels with the local embassies of donor countries as well as with OCHA headquarters, which supports system-wide resource mobilization, particularly through its Partnerships and Resource Mobilization Branch.

 It is important to have a solid understanding of individual donor priorities and funding or financing for the country/crisis in question.
 Analysis of donors can include information on funding trends, bilateral contributions, budgetary processes and limitations, and areas of donor interest or policy.
 Knowledge of donors’ positions on multi-year planning, humanitarian-development collaboration and sector priorities will enable more informed advocacy.
 An understanding of donor policies and priorities is key to soliciting humanitarian funding that is complementary to development aid.

 An understanding of donor policies also contributes to effective resource mobilization.
-The RC should be familiar with the Grand Bargain commitments, discussions at the IASC and the discourse among the Good Humanitarian Donorship group.
-With recent efforts to improve anticipatory action, the RC can explore any anticipatory financing that may be available nationally, regionally or globally.
+The HC should be familiar with the Grand Bargain commitments,69 discussions at the IASC and the discourse among the Good Humanitarian Donorship group.
+With recent efforts to improve anticipatory action, the HC can explore any anticipatory financing that may be available nationally, regionally or globally, including through CBPFs and CERF.
 Sharing key updates with OCHA will enable system-wide resource mobilization by the ERC, the Deputy ERC and OCHA’s leadership.
 The External Relations and Partnerships Section – part of OCHA’s Partnerships and Resource Mobilization Branch – is particularly important in this regard.

 Partnerships with the private sector